sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 ## Let abstractions grow

 We, developers, hate to do the same work twice.
-[Don’t repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (DRY) is our mantra.
-But when we have two or three pieces of code that kinda do the same thing, it may be still too early to introduce an abstraction, no matter how tempting it may feel.
+DRY is a mantra of many.
+However, when we have two or three pieces of code that kinda do the same thing, it may be still too early to introduce an abstraction, no matter how tempting it may feel.

+I> The [Don’t repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (DRY) principle demands that “every piece of knowledge must have a single, unambiguous, authoritative representation within a system”, which is often interpreted as _any code duplication is strictly verboten_.

 Live with the pain of code duplication for a while; maybe it’s not so bad in the end, and the code is actually not exactly the same.
 Some level of code duplication is healthy and allows us to iterate and evolve code faster without caring so much that we break something.